Commentary: Why democracy needs good news

 But Hasen’s article also emphasized that voters have a way of having the last word.
 He noted that public pushback helped defeat some of the worst elements of recent state-level voting restrictions, and that organizing and political action “will be needed to reinforce rule-of-law norms in elections.”
 He also suggested “preparing for mass, peaceful protests in the event of attempts to subvert fair election outcomes.”

-Hasen's article prompted yet another flurry of articles on democracy's possible collapse.
-But Hasen's analysis spoke not just of gloom, but also hope.
-Democracy will be stronger if the hopeful side of the story gets out as well.
+Hasen’s article prompted yet another flurry of articles on democracy’s possible collapse.
+But Hasen’s analysis spoke not just of gloom — it also had hope.
+Democracy will be stronger if the hopeful side of the story gets out as well